BSFishy/boa/notes.md

 compiler later if i feel like soft doesnt work well. similar vice versa, except if i implement hard visibility first, removing it will not be a breaking change in the language. probably going to go with that.

+## multi tasking

+this is a doosy so strap in. i really like the threading model of go, and would like to include a system like that in boa. however, the whole idea is to not take control away from the user of the language. from a standard library perspective, system threads should be exposed. anyone wanting to use system threads directly should have clear and easy access to do so.

+however, one of the reference vendor libraries should be a fibers module. this should give a coroutine experience, where each separate task is just a function. these can be configured to use cooperative or preemptive scheduling or a mixture of the two to offer different approaches to the threading. of course, as with everything, the defaults should work for 95% of projects, but give escape hatches where users will want them.

+each fiber gets its own stack. this is the main overhead of the whole system. if we allocate a ~2k stack for each fiber, that will result in ~2GB being used as stack space for 1 million fibers. tbh, not terrible but also no great. to partially remedy this, we can dynamically expand, use pools to allocate stacks, and use memory-mapped stacks to help ease up on memory usage. this is the primary drawback of using fibers, but the benefits severely outweigh the problems.

+with a fiber-based approach, we get some nice benefits that align with the philosophy of the language. the implementation should be relatively easy. the primary start mechanism of the fiber system should be plain function calls. this should keep the stack clean and easy to debug. it won't require any special implementation on the compiler's end or any crazy stuff in the language runtime. the entire implementation should exist in userland, implemented in plain boa, as a library.

+fibers should essentially be implemented as green threads. the fiber runtime should be started as a regular function call, which should spin up a number of system threads (probably the number of logical cores the cpu has), then run a scheduler that is work stealing and fair.

+we should also be able to maintain stack traces to an extent. at the callsite of a fiber spawn, we should be able to snatch the current stacktrace and pin it to the metadata of the fiber. this should help a great deal with debugging, as stack traces will be preserved, so call traces will remain clear and easy to locate.

+preemption is another feature that should be pretty nice. cooperative multitasking is great when each task is fair about the time it spends, but it is waaaaayyyyy easier to write code that isnt fair, than code that is. preemption is the primary way to get around this, and what i would expect many people to prefer instead of going about making sure all their code is fair. goroutines use userland preemption, so how hard could it be xD

+it is important to me that fibers do not create function coloring. the great thing about goroutines is that everything is just a function. no defining it as async or whatever. this is extremely important for refactoring sake and also simplicity from the user's perspective.

+blocking os tasks like file reading should also yield if possible. pretty much anything that may block the current thread should yield i think. we'll need to check if this can be done in a very efficient way. i dont want to be doing a bunch of checks on every syscall for if this current context is in a fiber, then trying to yield and all that. like if we can implement preemption through interrupts or something like that, try to do the interrupt. idk, but it should be pretty efficient while still allowing extensibility.

+another point is that maybe this would be a good opportunity to be able to do metaprogramming so that i can spawn a fiber with similar syntax to a goroutine. like if i could spawn a fiber like `my_func(data1, data2).fibers#spawn(rt)` and that would package the call into a closure, capture the current stack, etc. and perform the underlying call with all that data.

+overall, the implementation should be relatively simple, live entirely in userland, and offer many points of configuration and tuning. it should also be fairly lightweight and scalable.

+## metaprogramming

+i really love zig's metaprogramming. all a single language, no additional context, and the ability to build some super incredible apis. i am 100% about implementing that type of metaprogramming and lazy type checking.

+the type of metaprogramming i am still iffy about is the full fat you can implement a dsl in the language type of metaprogramming. something like you can do i jai or i think ruby. the real big thing about that is that it will decrease both northstars. the language will become less consistent, as anyone can write any syntax they want - if they want to do access with a period, they could write that. additionally, it will decrease the simplicity of the language by enabling more complexity through custom dsls.

+i still need to learn a lot more about all that metaprogramming, but right now im still on the fence on full fat metaprogramming. some of the features that i want to implement could benefit from all that, but also maybe there are other approaches that im not thinking of that could give me the same sort of functionality. additionally, maybe there are ways that i could lock down the metaprogramming to make sure it doesnt compromise on simplicity and consistency?